 Depression, stress, and anxiety are some of the major issues faced by people in India, irrespective of their age group.
-Though these are very different conditions, many people may face a combination of all of the three conditions.
+Though these are very different conditions, many people may face a combination of all three conditions.
 According to a report by WHO, more than 5 crore people in India suffer from depression, which is alarmingly high.
 While acute depression needs medical help, making some changes in lifestyle can help in avoiding the situation.
 Many people are unaware of the fact that there is a direct relationship between depression and dehydration.
 In fact, dehydration is one of the symptoms of depression.
 In this blog, we discuss in detail the relation between depression and dehydration.
 Read on.